cargo-public-api/cargo-public-api/doc/development.md

 **B.** If a change is low-risk and uncontroversial, it is fine to push directly to main without going through a PR and a CI pipeline.
 But please run `scripts/run-ci-locally.sh` locally before pushing.
 And if CI unexpectedly fails after push, please fix it as soon as possible.

 **C.** Never manually `cargo publish`.
 Instead push a git tag on the form `vX.Y.Z` and a CI/CD workflow will take care of the details. **Not yet implemented.**

+**D.** Always keep the main branch in a releasable state.
+This ensures that we can spontaneously and frequently make releases.

+**E.** Avoid having large and long-lived branches.
+That increases the risk of future merge conflicts and sadness.
+Prefer many, small, incremental, short-lived PRs that is regularly merged to main.